Louis Bherer, M.Ps. Ph.D.

 Master’s Student

-After obtaining her Bachelor’s degree in Biomedical Sciences at the University of Ottawa in 2022, Katia then began a master’s degree in clinical sciences with an option in aging sciences at the University of Montreal.
-She is especially interested in healthy aging and cognition as well as biological factors that can influence them.
+After obtaining her Bachelor’s degree in Biomedical Sciences at the University of Ottawa in 2022, Katia then began a master’s degree in clinical sciences with an option in aging sciences at the Université de Montréal.
+She is interested in healthy aging and cognition as well as biological factors that can influence them.
 Under the supervision of Dr. Louis Bherer and Dr. Éric Thorin, her master’s project focuses on the variation of inflammatory biomarkers concentration levels according to the effect of physical exercise in the elderly.
 She will also evaluate the contribution of these biological changes to behavioral changes in order to better understand the link between the inflammatory environment and cognition in the elderly.
 Within LESCA, Katia is also involved in the ACTIONcardioRisk project as a research assistant.

 Katia Jaulgey